Ramcharitmanas: Tale of King Pratapbhanu

 Prior to the birth of Rama, Muni Bharadwaja is told the story of King Pratapbhanu by Yajnavalkya.
-There is a kingdom called Kaikay where Satyaketu is king.
-He has two sons, Pratapbhanu and Arimardana and rules his kingdom with his prime minister Dharamaruchi.
-Satyaketu abdicates and hands the reign to Pratapbhanu, who becomes conqueror of the world.

 Once Pratapbhanu goes into the forest to hunt and sees a wild boar.
 The boar is actually the demon Kalaketu in disguise who runs away from the king.
 Pratapbhanu gives chase deeper into the forest.
 Pratapbhanu chases for many miles and becomes thirsty.
 He approaches a fake saint's ashram, where the resident fake saint wants to hurt and insult Pratapbhanu due to a previous incident.
 Pratapbhanu doesn't recognize the saint, who begins to sweet talk the king and says that by pure love, he wishes to impart boons onto the king.
 The king asks to be invincible and never ageing, which the fake saint grants, but with the condition that he needs to win favor of all Brahmans.
 The fake saint advises that the king arrange the cooking of holy food (prasadam) to feed the bramanas, who would surely be in his favor for such an act of kindness.
 The fake saint's real intention is to trap the king and repay him for his old grievances.